Gimle/gimle5/doc/strategic choices.md

 Strategic Choices
 =================

-This document is ment to describe why different choices have been made.
+This document is meant to describe why different choices have been made.
 If there are other reasons for or against these decisions please join in on the debate.
 The earlier a change is suggested, the easier it is to implement.

 Folder and file naming